jjmontesl/cubetl/README.md

 * Report bugs: https://github.com/jjmontesl/cubetl/issues

-If you are using or trying CubETL, we'd love to hear from you (please tweet #cubetl).
+If you are using or trying CubETL, please tweet #cubetl.

 Source
 ======